You may be eligible for a home care package if you are an older person who needs coordinated services to help you to stay in your home.

 Assistance with bandages, dressings and skin emollients.

-All home care packages must be provided on a consumer-directed care basis.
-This means your provider will work with you to identify a home care package of care and services to meet your needs so you can live a more active and independent life.
+All Support at Home (SAH) must be provided on a consumer directed care basis.
+This means your provider will work with you to identify a Support at Home (SAH) of care and services to meet your needs so you can live a more active and independent life.